What Is St Elmo’s Fire?

 How Does St Elmo's Fire Occur?

-Although it seems to appear out of the blue, a couple of elements need to be in place for this event to occur:
+Although it seems to appear out of the blue, two elements need to be in place for this event to occur:

 - A Highly-Charged Electrical Field